DXHeroes/knowledge-base-content/practices/software_portability.md

 ## TL;DR

-Portability in computer programming is the usability of the same software, code or architecture in different environments.
+Portability is the ability to use the same software in different environments or platforms.
+It increases software's usability, whilst introducing other challenges.

 ## What Is Software Portability?